 But Matthew Walker, a sleep expert and a distinguished neuroscientist, offers answers on the importance of sleep.
 What happens when we sleep?
 How does sleep enhance the different aspects of our lives?
 And there are answers to dreams.

 Permanent Record delivers what sounds like a movie but is, indeed, a real-life story.
 Edward Snowden goes down in history as an individual who did the unthinkable.
 He risked his life to expose the mass surveillance systems of the US government.
 Well, not every part of the book is about mass surveillance.
 Snowden starts by talking about his childhood his work with the NSA and CIA and his exile.

 Read my review here

 How would you label such a person?
 A traitor or a hero?
 It is very easy to choose one of the categories, especially when the internet is full of debates on this.
 But you can form your opinion by reading his memoir and getting to know the reasons behind his actions.

 Yuval Noah Harari

 The second book by Yuval to get is Home Deus: A Brief History of Tomorrow.
 While Sapiens covers humanity’s history right from our ancestors, Home Dues covers humanity’s future.
 Humans have managed to conquer plagues, war, and hunger, but we still die from overeating and suicide.
-In this book, Yuval explores humanity’s options in overcoming this and using technology to enhance our lives and the creation of artificial life.
+In this book, Yuval explores humanity’s options for overcoming this and using technology to enhance our lives and the creation of artificial life.

 And lastly, 21 Lessons for the 21st Century, a book that explores the current issues that either threaten or build our lives in the 21st century.
-We are advancing technology in many aspects of lives faster than we can even understand it.
+We are advancing technology in many aspects of our lives faster than we can even understand it.
 How does this threaten humanity and our freedoms?
 How can we navigate and win technological terrorism?
 There is so much more to unpack from this book, but we recommend you read the first two books first.

 Fiction quarantine reading list